 While Garcia seemed to look back on his time in the Army with a note of nostalgia in that piece, official documents filed by his commanding officer in 1960 tell a different (albeit unsurprising) story about Private Jerome Garcia: He was the Army’s worst nightmare.

-In the last day or two, images of Jerry Garcia’s official Army personnel files have been making the rounds on social media thanks to Eric Schwartz of Lone Star Dead Radio and writer/noted Deadhead, Steve Silberman, who have highlighted various excerpts of the 99-page file that are undoubtedly amusing to anyone who became acquainted with Jerry’s work and persona after 1960.
+Images of Jerry Garcia’s official Army personnel files have made the rounds on social media thanks to Eric Schwartz of Lone Star Dead Radio and writer/noted Deadhead, Steve Silberman, who have highlighted various excerpts of the 99-page file that are undoubtedly amusing to anyone who became acquainted with Jerry’s work and persona after 1960.

 Continued Captain Downey, “During my association with the respondent in this unit, I have found Garcia to be unreliable, irresponsible, immature, unwilling to accept authority, and completely lacking in soldierly qualities. … His conduct is unsatisfactory and his efficiency is unsatisfactory. … I predict that if this man remains in the military service … his character and behavior disorders will become more evident and quantitative.”